sosiristseng/sosiristseng.github.io/docs/school/academic-writing-04.md

 ### Results

-Figures and table are here to save your text, not to replicatd them.
+Figures and table are here to save your text, not to replicate them.
 - Use present tense in the descriptions
 - legends should be standalone
 - Put related data into subplots